mmitsui/info-seeking-intentions/README.md

 # Contact Us

-For any questions, please contact us at TBD.
+For any questions, please Soumik Mandal soumik.mandal@rutgers.edu at or Matthew Mitsui at mmitsui@scarletmail.rutgers.edu.